-Candidates will examine the historical perspectives of special education and its classifications, philosophical and theoretical foundations, and legal ramifications.
+Candidates will examine the historical perspectives of special education and its classifications, philosophical and theoretical foundations, legal ramifications, and current trends and issues.
 Examination of ethical issues will include placement, transition, and behavior management.
-Candidates will review the laws impacting education such as Individuals with Disabilities Education Improvement Act (IDEIA) and No Child Left Behind.
+Family involvement, cultural diversity and collaboration will also be explored.

-EDU 6630 CURRICULUM ASSESSMENT AND PLANNING FOR STUDENTS WITH INTELLECTUAL DISABILITIES
+EDU 6630 CURRICULUM ASSESSMENT AND PLANNING FOR STUDENTS WITH DISABILITIES